This is a sponsored conversation written by me on behalf of Oregon Chai®. The opinions and text are all mine.

 Notes

-- This recipe can easily be doubled to make two loaves.
-If you do this, use one full can of pumpkin- even if it’s not quite two cups, it will still be fine.
+- Double it: This recipe can easily be doubled to make two loaves.
+If you do this, use one full can of pumpkin- even if it's not quite two cups, it will still be fine.

-- I do my best to provide accurate nutrition information for my recipes, but I am not a nutritionist.
-The provided nutrition information is my best estimate.
-It does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
+- The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.

 Nutrition